 (Links in this article are not all to Christian sites.
-And some sites I link to here are NSFW.)
+And some sites I link to here may be NSFW.)

-Blogger Libby Anne, who grew up in Christian Patriarchy but chose to leave that religion, believes she got a much better sexual ethic now: Consent, she claims, is far superior to God’s rules as a basis for sexual ethics.
+Blogger Libby Anne, who grew up in Christian Patriarchy but chose to leave it, believes she got a much better sexual ethic now: Consent, she claims, is far superior to God’s rules as a basis for sexual ethics.

 I largely empathize with her: If you see God’s rules as an arbitrary imposition, you will pretty much prefer sexual values in which your opinion matter.

-But on the other hand, “consent” or “choice” is a very inadequate standard of ethics: Brahmin widows, for example, chose/ consented to be burned on the funeral pyres of their husbands.
-This, of course, was because of societal expectations, and did not make it ethical to burn these widows to death.
+But on the other hand, “consent” or “choice” is a very inadequate standard of ethics: Brahmin widows, for example, “chose”/ “consented” to be burned on the funeral pyres of their husbands.
+This, of course, was because of societal expectations.
+It did not make it ethical to burn these widows to death.

 Sexual ethics has to do with how you treat people, so I want to handle the second part first:

-Ethical sex cares as much about the woman’s needs as the man’s.
-Mutuality (as seen in for example the due benevolence of 1 Cor 7:3-5) should be a key principle.
+Ethical sex cares about the needs and interests of both partners.
+Mutuality (as seen in, for example, the due benevolence of 1 Cor 7:3-5) should be a key principle.
 One example of ethical sex that is interested in female well-being is to recognize how a safe relationship is better for women than hookup sex.
 They are even more likely to orgasm there.

-Actions from which a child could result?
-It is usually best for a child to grow up with two loving biological parents.
-If you love vulnerable younger humans as you love yourself, you will care about who you make children with: To be born inside a loving, stable marriage is really the best place for them.
+It also cares about the needs of others around the couple.
+If you perform acts from which a child could result, ethics consider that it is usually best for a child to grow up with two loving biological parents.
+If you love vulnerable younger humans as you love yourself, you will care about who you make children with.

-Loving children as yourself also has to do with what is acceptable public displays of sexuality: What message does this TV show, this billboard, this public behavior, these Internet videos that are available without age-related identification, give to children?
+Loving children as yourself also has to do with what is acceptable public displays of sexuality: What message does this TV show, this billboard, this public behavior, give to children?
 Is it in their best interest?
-Is it okay to sexualize public breast feeding, as babies get hungry everywhere?
+Is it okay to sexualize public breastfeeding, as babies get hungry everywhere?

-Love builds up, it does not break down: Some women even consent/ choose to allow their partners to act like the stalking, threatening, sadistic male lead with a room of pain in a recent book trilogy named after 50 hues of a bland colour.
-This goes so far against natural human self-preservation that we have to care what pressures in society causes women to do so.
-Men who like to hurt women1 and call them sexually degrading names are deeply evil2.
+Love builds up, it does not break down: Some women allow their partners to act like the stalking, threatening, sadistic male lead with a room of pain in a recent book trilogy named after 50 hues of a bland color.
+Superficially, that is consensual.
+However, this goes so far against natural human self-preservation that we have to care what pressures in society causes women to allow this.
+Men who like to hurt women1 and call them sexually degrading names does something deeply evil.
+2

 Pornography?
 Most pornography nowadays are not just sex with women, but violence and degradation against them.
 If you love others as yourself, you would not want violence to happen to this porn actress.
 The caring person would, when seeing pornography, care about the roughly treated, shell-shocked woman called sexual slurs in porn, as much as he cares about himself.
 In that case, he will be unhappy about the violence against this woman, the trauma she experiences.
 (2 links)